Queue (hairstyle): Vietnam

 After Nguyễn Huệ defeated the Later Lê dynasty, high ranking Lê loyalists and the last Lê emperor Lê Chiêu Thống fled Vietnam for asylum in Qing China.
-They went to Beijing where Lê Chiêu Thống was appointed a Chinese mandarin of the fourth rank in the Han Yellow Bordered Banner, while lower ranking loyalists were sent to cultivate government land and join the Green Standard Army in Sichuan and Zhejiang.
+They went to Beijing where Lê Chiêu Thống was appointed a Chinese mandarin of the fourth rank in the Han Chinese Eight Banners, while lower ranking loyalists were sent to cultivate government land and join the Green Standard Army in Sichuan and Zhejiang.
 They adopted Qing clothing and adopt the queue hairstyle, effectively becoming naturalized subjects of the Qing dynasty affording them protection against Vietnamese demands for extradition.
 Some Lê loyalists were also sent to Central Asia in Urumqi.
 Modern descendants of the Lê monarch can be traced to southern Vietnam and Urumqi, Xinjiang.

 Other queues

 Maximilien Robespierre (1758–1794) wearing a powdered wig tied in a queue that was a common piece of men's dress by c.
 1795.